-Antique Breakfast Tables had either Circular or rectangular top sitting on a pedestal base.
+Antique Breakfast Tables had either Circular or a rectangular top sitting on a pedestal base.
 Fashion at the end of the 18th Century moved away from the long table towards the smaller circular table so you could have a more intimate family meal or dinner party in your breakfast room.
-These would usually seat four to eight dinner guests and was very popular in the Regency and Victorian periods, made in finer timbers like Mahogany and Rosewood.
-This type of antique table was easily stored as they could be tilted up using a brass mechanism (called a banjo catch) and fit into a corner of a room when not in use, so was very desirable for some of the smaller houses.
-This same design was also used for the antique Loo table but was usually oval in shape and in more figured woods like Walnut.
+These would usually seat four to eight dinner guests and was very popular in the Regency and Victorian periods.
+They were made in finer timbers like Mahogany and Rosewood as they had more decorative figuring in the grain.
+This type of antique table was easily stored as they could be tilted up using a brass mechanism (called a banjo catch) and fit into a corner of a room when not in use, so was very desirable for smaller home.
+This same design was also used for the antique Loo table but this was oval in shape and in more figured woods like burr Walnut, made for games playing.
+Overall they can be in very good condition as we carefully restore the original patina, so would be a beautiful addition to any home.
+Antique Breakfast tables are suitable for dining or as a centre table in a grand hallway with a central vase of flowers.
 Have a look below at our lovely examples available for sale.